 Much like the Indo-European family of languages, other linguistic branches have developed in similar ways and in some instances the changes have been even more striking, as per the following illustration.
 The first writing system known to man is Sumerian, spoken in ancient Mesopotamia (present day Iraq and parts of Iran, Syria and Turkey), since the 5th millennium BC.
 The writing has survived in stone tablets (cuneiform) and linguists are able to decipher the language using the Comparative Reconstruction method, described above, as Sumerian became widespread and used alongside Akkadian, a language spoken by an adjacent people with whom the Sumerians had strong cultural ties.
 The influence of Sumerian on Akkadian is apparent in all areas, from lexical borrowing to syntactic, morphological and phonological convergence.
 It is important to note that Akkadian is the first attested Semitic language, belonging to the Afro-Asiatic family, and while it is now extinct, Akkadian is the linguistic ancestor of both Hebrew and Arabic, thus we are able to draw direct links between Akkadian to early examples of Hebrew and Arabic.

-The Afro-Asiatic linguistic family is thought to have originated in northern Africa and began to diverge around the 8th millennium BC (although there is much debate about the exact date and place).
-One branch of this family, Semitic, eventually reached the Middle East and gradually differentiated into a variety of related languages.
+The Afro-Asiatic linguistic family is thought to have originated in northern Africa and began to diverge around the 8th millennium BC (although there is debate about the exact date and place).
+One branch of this family, Semitic, eventually reached the Middle East and differentiated into a variety of related languages.
 Hebrew is one of the oldest of these languages.
-Classical Hebrew stayed pretty much the same for a period of well over 2500 years when it was used for religious and devotional practices only.
+Classical Hebrew stayed pretty much the same for a period of well over 2500 years when it was used for religious practices only.
 In fact, it was considered sacrilege to speak Hebrew in day to day life.
 The resurrection of Modern Hebrew is based on Classical Hebrew; new words were chosen by applying unexploited word-patterns to existing roots.
 When this did not suffice, new words were invented by searching biblical indexes and other Semitic dictionaries, notably Aramaic.
 Modern Hebrew is, in effect, a revived classical language that performs all the functions of a colloquial speech.